monkeydj/un-bounded-land/notes/ghost_ball_system.md

 s = (so * lc) / lc + (so * lc) / lo \\
 \therefore s = so + (so * lc) / lo
 $$

+In other words, (simplified) instructions are follow,
+1. Count number of diamonds to object ball `lo`
+2. Add up with number of diamonds to cue ball `lc`
+3. Find the fraction number `lc / lo`
+4. Count number of diamonds (on the other cushion) to cue ball `so`
+5. ...